Adults Achieve Lasting Recovery at Rosecrance

 Experiential therapies program

-The Experiential Therapies Department at the Rosecrance Harrison Campus offers evidence-based recreational and art therapy programs specifically designed for adults with substance use and related disorders.
-These programs can help you recognize and understand your own physical, cognitive, emotional and social styles.
+The Experiential Therapies Department at Rosecrance offer evidence-based recreational and art therapy programs specifically designed for adults with substance use and related disorders.
+These programs can help you recognize and understand your own physical, cognitive, emotional, and social styles.
 You’ll also learn new, healthier interests and activities that can support lasting recovery.

 Recreational therapies programs